2Y4CODE/2Y4CODE/README.md

-- 👋 Hi, I’m @2Y4CODE
+- 👋 Hello Everyone, I’m @2Y4CODE!
 - 👀 I’m interested in Coding...
 - 🌱 I’m currently learning HTML, CSS, and Javascript...
-- 💞️ I am a future Web Developer...
+- 💞️ Have a Nice Day and Hopefully Everyone is Safe and Great!

 <!---
 2Y4CODE/2Y4CODE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.